victorqribeiro/radialMenu/README.md

 If you want a gradient from black to white set 0 as black and 1 as white, if you want a white to black gradient, invert the colors: set 0 to white and 1 to black.

-You can check out you some styles I created as examples [here](https://victorribeiro.com/radialMenu/style-visualizer.html)
+You can check out you some styles I've created as examples [here](https://victorribeiro.com/radialMenu/style-visualizer.html)

+## Methods

 The RadialMenu class also offers some auxiliary methods so you can use the menu as a stand alone menu (like a joypad for a web game).